castle-games/castle-tutorials/1/text.md

     love.graphics.circle('fill', x, y, 20)
 ```

 If you reload now your game should be the same as before, and the keyboard doesn't affect anything yet.
-We need to listen for keyboard input and affect `x` and `y` accordingly.
+We need to listen for keyboard input and change `x` and `y` accordingly.
 Let's add the following before `love.draw`:

 ```lua
 function love.update(dt)